mattermost/docs/source/configure/manage-user-surveys.rst

 .. image:: ../images/user-feedback.png
   :alt: An example of the user survey provided to users.

-Users must answer the scale-based question in order to submit their response.
+Users must answer all required questions in order to submit their response.
 When a user selects **Submit**, their responses are recorded.

 Export survey responses
 -----------------------

-Select **Export** to download a CSV file containing NPS scores and user responses gatherered through the survey.
+Select **Export responses** to download a CSV file containing NPS scores and user responses gatherered through the survey.
 You can export data from active surveys which will contain data collected so far.

 .. image:: ../images/active-past-surveys.png
   :alt: An example of the System Console configuration page where all active and past surveys are available for export.